frowin/LunarGateway/README.md

 [![Video showing an ESP32 connecting to an Acaia Lunar 2021](https://img.youtube.com/vi/KmS2LABmM3s/0.jpg)](https://www.youtube.com/watch?v=KmS2LABmM3s)

+## Examples

+The library comes with the example "with_display".
+For this example, a SPI OLED display with the SH1106 chip and the respective library [u8g2](https://github.com/olikraus/u8g2) is needed.
+Commands can be transferred via serial monitor (set to "new line").
+Check the `handleSerial()` function for a list of available commands.
+More examples, also without display, are planned.

 ## Hints for usage

 The Acaia Lunar 2021 communicates via BLE (Bluetooth Low Energy).
 It uses 2 characteristics: one for commands and heartbeats (ESP32 -> Lunar) and one for data payloads (Lunar -> ESP32).
 The scale expects a "heartbeat" message (at least) every 3000 ms. Otherwise it will close the BLE connection.
 The scale does not automatically stream the weight to the ESP32: This stream has to be initiated by a notification request `notificationRequest()` which is a method of the lunarGateway class.
 The weight and battery status are available as attributes.
 After the initialization of the weight notification with `notificationRequest()`, the scale will send the weight to the ESP32 at 5 Hz.
 This BLE payload triggers a callback function on the ESP32 and thus enables immediate processing of the data.